Seren-Hughes/crystal-cave/README.md

 ### Freestyle Mode

+Freestyle Mode lets players explore and play the crystal sounds without the pressure of following a sequence.
+Players can click or tap on the crystals to create their own melodies, experimenting with the different notes at their own pace.
+This mode is ideal for those who want to enjoy the musical aspect of the game or simply relax and be creative.

+Looking ahead, Freestyle Mode is designed to be expandable — with plans for more complex musical features and potential integration with the Web MIDI API, allowing for even greater interactivity and creativity.

 ### Error Page

 The custom 404 page matches the game's mysterious cave theme.
 It features fading/flickering crystals, and the message “404: Lost in the Cave.
 The echoes fade... you are not where you're meant to be...”
 A Return Home button helps guide players back if they get lost.